prcr/mkdocs-meta-descriptions-plugin/README.md

 If `true`, the plugin exports the meta descriptions of all Markdown pages to the CSV file `<site_dir>/meta-descriptions.csv`.
 The default is `false`.

 This is useful to review and keep track of all the meta descriptions in your pages, especially if you're maintaining a big site.

+### `verbose`

+If `true`, the plugin outputs a summary of how many pages have meta descriptions and other information while building your site.
+The default is `false`.

+Alternatively, you can see the same information by running MkDocs with the `--verbose` flag.

 ## See also